-One white spot at the top of the elytra (wing sheath) marks black beetle.
-Smaller white speckling may be visible on the eltyra (wings) as well, with females having more of it than males.
-Members of this family have a spike on each side of its throat.
-Their antennae can be up to 3xs longer than their bodies.
+One white spot at the top of the elytra (wing covering) marks this black beetle.
+Smaller white speckling may be visible on the eltyra (wings) as well, but it may be absent.
+Females have more of white speckling than males.
+Members of this family have a spike, or a protrusion, coming out of each side of the 'throat'.
+The White-Spotted Sawyer Beetle is a type of Long-Horned Beetle so one can expect them to have extraordinarily long antennae ('horns').
+This species' antennae can be up to 3 times longer than their actual bodies.

 Scientific Name: Monochamus scutellatus